dwjbosman/vscode_esp32/README.md

 # Introduction

-This repo shows how to work with Micropython on an ESP32 device, while using Microsoft VSCode.
+This repo shows how to work with Micropython on an ESP32 device.
+Features:
+    * it uses Microsoft VSCode.
 It makes use of the VSCode remote container extension.
-The extension connects to a Docker container in which all the ESP32 tooling has been installed.
+    * The extension connects to a Docker container in which all the ESP32 tooling has been installed.
 The tooling has been compiled from source.
+    * Various utilities have been installed (mpfshell, micropython-cli, esptool)
+    * An example of a custom C++ module is added to Micropython.

 # Tooling